Get Your Cocktail On: 11 Essentials for Stocking a Home Bar

 For cocktails that don’t call for a shaker, you’ll likely be using a mixing glass and spoon.
 Stirred cocktails include Manhattans, mint juleps, and martinis—so you’ll want to invest in the proper stirring tools.

-Another benefit of using a mixing glass is that you can make several cocktails at once, then batch them out.
+Another benefit of using a mixing glass is that you can make several cocktails at once, and then batch them out.
 That’s a big help if you’re entertaining guests who are enjoying your home bartending skills.

 3. Bottle Opener